Semester: Fall 2026

 - Learn and correctly pronounce everyone’s preferred name/nickname

-- Use preferred pronouns for those who wish to indicate this to me/the class
+- Use preferred pronouns for those who wish to indicate this to me

-- Work to accommodate/prevent language related challenges (for instance I will do my best to avoid the use of idioms and slang)
+- Work to accommodate language-related challenges (I will do my best to avoid idioms and slang)

 Projects Overview